Rent Paid Journal entry results in

 Nope.

-Therefore, there are no limitation for purpose.
+Therefore, there are no limitations for the purpose.

 Nowadays, this Leasing business is expanding quite rapidly.